Linnae Harper: Freshman year

 Harper helped her team to a 26–9 record in her freshman year.
 She averaged 6.9 points per game during the season.
 In the SEC Tournament, the team made it to the finals, but fell short by a single point to Tennessee 71–70.
 Harper scored 12 points in the game.
 She was named to the SEC All-Tournament Team.

 Sophomore year

 Harper earned a starting position for 17 of the 34 games in her sophomore year.
 She stepped up her point production to eleven points per game.
 Despite being only 5' 8", she averaged 7.1 rebounds per game, good enough for seventh place in the SEC and the only player in the top ten under six feet tall.
 She is the only player in the nation 5' 8" or under to average more than seven rebounds per game.
 She earned a spot on the SEC All-Defensive Team.
-Harper decide–d to transfer before the start of her junior year.
+Harper decided to transfer before the start of her junior year.